misael38/MaskShop/README.md

 # MaskShop
-Buy a Mask use In-Game money
+Buy a Mask use In-Game money with UI

 # Plugin Info
  - Command : /maskshop or /mask